Is your computer eligible for replacement?

 Users with models listed above are likely eligible to have their laptops replaced during this year's LCM.
 Computers will be distributed on a first come, first serve basis.
 Devices that are not replaced within two eligible LCM cycles (devices more than 6 years old) will no longer be considered eligible for the program.

 New LCM Windows computers will be formatted with Microsoft's Windows 10 operating system.
 To learn more about Windows 10, please visit Liberty.edu/Windows10.

 iPads and non-standard consumer grade laptops and tablets are no longer replaced as a part of the LifeCycle Management (LCM) program.
-Departments will be responsible for the purchase and replacement of iPads and must adhere to the policies outlined below.
-A four-year lifecycle is still recommended for iPads to ensure the University gets the best value out of the device without sacrificing cost, performance, or security.
+Departments will be responsible for the purchase and replacement of these devices and must adhere to the policies outlined below.
+A four-year lifecycle is still recommended for these device types to ensure the University gets the best value out of the device without sacrificing cost, performance, or security.

 The following policy applies to departments who wish to replace their iPads, or non-standard consumer grade laptop and tablet:

 - If the unit is 4 years old or older, the unit can be retired by surrendering it at one of the IT Helpdesk locations.
-It will be available for resale through IT Surplus per normal process.
+It will be available for resale through IT Surplus or recycled per normal process.
 There will be no credit or funding issued to the owning department in return for the surrendered unit.

 As part of the Lifecycle Management program, Liberty University will be offering a buyback option to all faculty and staff who turn in their old Liberty computers for new replacements.
 Once an employee returns his/her old computer, Information Technology will immediately format and erase the hard drive on the computer, and will then hold the computer for 10 days for the employee in case they want to purchase the computer from the University for personal use only.
 After the 10 days have expired, the employee may still purchase their old computer or any other LCM surplus equipment but it will be on a first-come-first-served basis.